The Best Telescopic Ladder

 - At 0.89m, this telescopic ladder is really compact when fully retracted.

-- With over 1700 Amazon reviews, this is one of the most reviewed telescopic ladders.
+- With thousands of online reviews, this is one of the most reviewed telescopic ladders.

-- Over 95% of Amazon reviewers gave this ladder 4 or 5 stars, making it one of the highest-rated telescopic ladders we could find.
+- Over 95% of all the online reviewers I could find gave this ladder 4 or 5 stars, making it one of the highest-rated telescopic ladders I could find.

 Comparing a Telescopic Ladder to a Regular Ladder

 I’ve used both telescopic and regular ladders and there are advantages to both:

 - They fit into the boot of a car, can be stored in a small shed or even a small porch.

 - Lightweight; at 12kg, they’re much lighter than regular ladders.